3 percent down mortgages: A guide to your options

 - Income limits: Applicant income cannot exceed 80 percent of the area’s median income.

-- Private mortgage insurance: Must pay PMI premiums.
+- Private mortgage insurance: You must pay PMI premiums.

-- Residential requirements: Must live in the home as your primary residence.
+- Residential requirements: The home must be your primary residence.

 In addition to the program features listed above, once you reach 20 percent equity in the home, you can eliminate mortgage insurance, which reduces your monthly mortgage payment.